The ServiceNow connector uses the V2 Table API to create ServiceNow incidents.

 - Password for HTTP Basic authentication.

-my-servicenow: name: preconfigured-servicenow-action-type actionTypeId: .servicenow config: apiUrl: https://dev94428.service-now.com/ secrets: username: testuser password: passwordkeystorevalue
+my-servicenow: name: preconfigured-servicenow-connector-type actionTypeId: .servicenow config: apiUrl: https://dev94428.service-now.com/ secrets: username: testuser password: passwordkeystorevalue

 - The extent to which the incident resolution can delay.